endre/interview-project/README.md

 * RSPEC tests for model and API methods used.

+## Submitting the project

+* Spin up a new app and commit to GitHub as first commit.

+* Create a branch and commit all project changes to that branch.

+* Create a pull request when the project is complete.

-* Host on Heroku and send us the URL and github repo url
+* Host on Heroku and send us the URL and github pull request url.